-Posted by Michael James (@mrjames2006) on February 21st, 2014
+Posted by Michael James (@mrjames2006) on March 12th, 2014

 Michael James is the RTC correspondent for the Ivy League.
 You can also find his musings on Twitter at @mrjames2006 and @ivybball.

 The end result was expected, but that’s about all that went as planned in the Ivies this season.
 Harvard claimed the league crown, a result that had been deemed inevitable by the national media since it was clear that Kyle Casey and Brandyn Curry were returning to campus as fifth-year seniors.
 Its four-game victory margin appears commanding but was hardly so, as it took until March to finish off both a Columbia team projected to finish last in the Ivy media poll and a Yale squad which began Ivy play outside Ken Pomeroy’s top 200.
 Meanwhile, Penn, the popular preseason pick to be the Crimson’s number one contender, beat three teams ranked in the Top 275 all season.

 As expected, Kyle Casey and Harvard earned the Ivy League crown.
 (Boston.com)